 My muse is bread dough and relates back to my immigrant Italian childhood, where dough was no foreign matter.
 My first memory and experience of femininity and the power of creation (and potentially female desire) was watching my mother knead this soft, white, voluptuous material on our kitchen table.
 Folding the dough over onto itself and pushing her whole body towards it, she transformed the ingredients of flour and water into a living organism, created for both our oral pleasure and life sustenance.
 As a material focus, I am interested in the life cycle of bread dough and its ephemeral qualities.
 Once activated by warm water and sugar, the cells of yeast split and divide, similarly to when an egg is fertilized by sperm.
 There is a peak moment when the dough is full and voluminous, just before it begins to ‘die’.

-While there are many similarities between the life cycle of dough and my body that emerge throughout my work, the domestic and physical labour processes evident when working with this material, are also of great consideration.
+While many similarities between the life cycle of dough and my body emerge throughout my work, the domestic and physical labour processes evident when working with this material are also of great consideration.
 In a contemporary culture where the personal has become political out of necessity in achieving bodily autonomy, especially for women, labour presents itself in many forms.

 Santina Amato was born in Melbourne, Australia to Italian immigrants, and has lived and worked in the USA since 2010.
 She works in a wide range of mediums and formats from sculpture to live performances, and explores the experience of the intimate body.
 In her work, desire and erotica are translated into a broader consideration of the physical, psychological, and social functions of the female body through domestic materials such as bread dough and used bedsheets.
 She considers and incorporates domestic labour when handling these materials that become signifiers for a personal and intimate space.

 Amato received an MFA (Photography) from the School of the Art Institute of Chicago (2017) and was a 2022 AIM Fellow at the Bronx Museum of Art in New York.
-She is the recipient of a 2023 New York State Council on the Art, Individual Artist Grant, and a 2023 Queens Arts Fund, New Work Grant.
-In early 2023, she was a Mentor for the New York Foundation for the Arts, Immigrant Artist Program.
+In 2023, she received funding from the New York State Council on the Art, Individual Artist Grant, and a 2023 Queens Arts Fund, New Work Grant, and was a Mentor for the New York Foundation for the Arts, Immigrant Artist Program.
+She also was the Program Director of an Artist-In-Residence Summer Pilot Program at Rockella Space in Queens, New York.

-Amato’s work has been exhibited and screened at Samek Art Museum, Bucknell University, PA, The Arts Club of Chicago, Chicago, IL, MOCA Tucson, AZ, Here Arts Center, NYC, Governors Island Art Fair, NYC and the Kuntshalle Detroit Museum of Contemporary Art, MI.
+Amato's work is currently on view at the Bronx Museum as part of The Sixth AIM Biennale.
+Her work has been exhibited and screened at Field Projects, NYC, Springbreak, NYC, Samek Art Museum, Bucknell University, PA, The Arts Club of Chicago, Chicago, IL, MOCA Tucson, AZ, Here Arts Center, NYC, Governors Island Art Fair, NYC and the Kuntshalle Detroit Museum of Contemporary Art, MI.
 She has received funding from city and state agencies in New York and Illinois, and the Australian Council for the Arts among others.
 Her work has been included in publications such as Chicago Artist Writers, Emergency Index, Psychology Tomorrow Magazine, CreateMagazine, and Lenscratch.

 Her work is part of a collective photographic portfolio at The Joan Flasch Artist' Book Collection and The Art Institute of Chicago, and video collection at the Victorian College of the Arts, Melbourne, Australia and the Samek Art Museum, Lewisburg, PA